Superman II: Production under Richard Lester

-Filming for Superman II re-commenced in September 1979 at Pinewood Studios.
+Filming for Superman II resumed in September 1979 at Pinewood Studios.
 The remaining sequences left to be shot included the scenes of the super-villains in Midwest America and the battle in Metropolis.
-With Brando cut from the film, the decision was made to re-shoot the scene in which Clark confesses his love for Lois and surrender his powers.
+With Brando cut from the film, the decision was made to re-shoot the scene in which Clark confesses his love for Lois and surrenders his powers.
 Another scene, as written in the film's original shooting script and shot, was to have Jor-El restore his superpowers by reaching out to him in a tableau reminiscent of the painting The Creation of Adam, but the younger Salkind felt it was over the top.
 The first scene was re-shot with actress Susannah York taking Brando's place while the restoration of Superman's powers would take place off-screen.

-Location shooting took place in Canada, Paris, Norway and Saint Lucia.
-The Metropolis scenes—in contrast to the first film where they were filmed on location in New York—were filmed entirely on the back lot at Pinewood.
+Location shooting took place in Canada, Paris, Norway, and Saint Lucia.
+The Metropolis scenes—in contrast to the first film, where they were filmed on location in New York—were filmed entirely on the back lot at Pinewood.
 The East Houston, Idaho scenes were shot on Chobham Common in Surrey, 30 miles from London.
 Throughout filming, Lester opted to retain his directorial technique for the three-camera setup while shooting scenes, which frustrated the actors as they did not know from where they were being filmed for their close-ups.
 However, Reeve noted that it made the production move at a faster pace.
 Filming was completed on March 10, 1980.

 Due to budgetary reasons and actors being unavailable, key scenes filmed by Donner were added to the final film.
 Since the Lester footage was shot two years later, continuity errors are present in the physique and styling of stars Margot Kidder and Christopher Reeve.
 In Donner's footage, Reeve appears less bulked as he was still gaining muscle for the part.
 Kidder also has dramatic changes throughout; in the montage of Lester–Donner material, shot inside the Daily Planet and the Fortress of Solitude near the movie's conclusion, her hairstyle, hair color, and even make-up are all inconsistent.
-Kidder's physical appearance in the Lester footage is noticeably different; during the scenes shot for Donner she appears slender, whereas in the Lester footage she looks thinner.
+Kidder's physical appearance in the Lester footage is noticeably different; during the scenes shot for Donner, she appears slender, whereas in the Lester footage, she looks thinner.

-Before the film's release, Warner Bros. had appealed to the Directors Guild of America to arbitrate the appropriate co-director credit, in which they argued Lester could not be credited unless he shot 40 percent of the film.
-Although Lester had earlier thought he would not be credited, he approached Donner to see if he wished to be credited as co-director.
+Before Superman II was released, Warner Bros. had appealed to the Directors Guild of America (DGA) to arbitrate the proper co-director credit.
+The DGA argued Lester could not be credited unless he shot 40 percent of the film.
+Although Lester had initially thought he would not be credited, he nevertheless approached Donner and asked if he wanted to be credited as co-director.
 Donner replied, "I don't share credit".

-Unsorth received the prime lensing credit, "photographed by", with Paynter credited afterwards as director of photography.